benedict-destiny/delani-studio/README.md

 # DELANI STUDIO
 This project is of a website for Delani studio.
-The website has social information in what the studio deals in.
+The website has information in what the studio deals in.
 ### BY Benedict Destiny

 ## HOW TO ACCESS